chinamike65/hugo-tuolesi/content/book1/book1en.md

 The father represents hatred and the mother represents greed.
 Greed and hatred should be cut off.
 The real meaning is this.

 Buddha Shakyamuni said, I told you just now that you should kill your father and mother.
 The mother represents greed, and the father represents hatred.
 These two afflictions should be cut off.
-You used to kill your father and mother because of these two.
+You killed your father and mother because of these two.
 Troubles, these two troubles killed your parents, and now you want to take revenge and cut off these two troubles.

-"Parents should be killed" is not Yoshitsune.
+"Parents should be killed" is 'provisional meaning'.

-It is difficult for you to understand without Yoshitsune.
+It is difficult for you to understand 'provisional meaning'.

-The apparent meaning of its words is inconsistent with the true meaning, and it is a different matter.
+The apparent meaning of the words is inconsistent with the true meaning, and it is a different matter.

-Once, a bodhisattva of ten places asked Shakyamuni Buddha for the Dharma of becoming a Buddha in one lifetime.
+Once, a bodhisattva of the 10th Bhumi (the Cloud of Dharma level) asked Shakyamuni Buddha for the Dharma of becoming a Buddha in one lifetime.

 Buddha Shakyamuni told him that he could become a Buddha by reciting a mantra for seven days, and then he passed the mantra to him.

-This mantra is not the Sutra of Righteousness, it is aimed at the Bodhisattvas of the Ten Grounds, not us ordinary people.
+This 'mantra' has a provisional meaning, it is aimed at the Bodhisattvas of the Ten Bhumis, not at we ordinary people.

 Even if we ordinary people recite this mantra all our lives, we cannot become Buddhas.
 You must understand this!

-Some scriptures say that reciting a sentence of Amitabha can lead to rebirth in the Pure Land.
+Some scriptures say that reciting the name of Amitabha can lead to rebirth in the Pure Land.

 The precepts are very pure, the Buddha Dharma is fully understood, the heart is very pure, the Dharma of Amitabha is very proficient, and the mind is unwavering.
 Such a great achiever can be reborn in the Pure Land by reciting Amitabha.

-It does not mean that we ordinary people can be reborn in the Pure Land by reciting one sentence, and we may not be able to be reborn in Amitabha Buddha's Land of Ultimate Bliss by reciting tens of thousands of sentences.
+It does not mean that we ordinary people can be reborn in the Pure Land by reciting one phrase, and we may not be able to be reborn in Amitabha Buddha's Land of Ultimate Bliss by reciting tens of thousands of times.

 Therefore, learning should not just look at the scriptures.
-In the scriptures, the Yoshitsune and the non-Yijing are mixed up.
-You don't know which is the Yoshitsune and which is not the Yoshitsune.
+In the scriptures, the direct and the indirect meanings are mixed up.
+You don't know which is the real meaning and which is indirect.
 You must study the theories of Master Tsongkhapa.

-Master Tsongkhapa's theories are all based on Yoshitsune.
+Master Tsongkhapa's theories are all based on direct meaning.
 You can do whatever Master Tsongkhapa says.
 The superficial meaning of the words is the same as the real meaning.
 You need to know this.

-"The righteousness goes together without contradicting it."
-Those who are truly proficient in the Buddhist Dharma see it as a violation of the Yoshitsune, and those who are not proficient in the Buddhist Dharma see it as a violation.
+"In your certainty that all teachings, provisional and definitive," Those who are truly proficient in the Buddhist Dharma see it as a violation of the definitive meaning, and those who are not proficient in the Buddhist Dharma see it as a violation of the provisional meaning.

 Buddha Shakyamuni said not to kill and also said to kill father and mother.
 Don't these two contradict each other?

-Buddha Shakyamuni said that Amitabha was reborn in the Pure Land by reciting one sentence, and he also said that he could not be reborn in the Pure Land by reciting a lot.
-Are these two not contradicting?
-Those who are proficient in the esoteric and tantric methods will understand at first sight that it is not violated.
+Buddha Shakyamuni said just by reciting one phrase,Amitabha Buddha, the speaker would be reborn in the Pure Land, and he also said that  rebirth in the Pure Land would not be possible even by reciting the name many times.
+Are these two not contradictory?
+Those who are proficient in the esoteric and tantric methods will understand at first sight that it is not contradictory.

 You must know this, so you must study a lot.

-There are many people in China who like to chant scriptures.
+There are many people in China who like to recite scriptures without learning the theories contained in the sutras.

-You can't learn anything by studying directly from the scriptures.
+You can't learn anything just by studying directly from the scriptures.
 You must learn the theories.

-Only by reading the sutras can you truly understand their meaning.
+Only by reading the sutras and studying the Buddhist theories can you truly understand their meaning.
 Everyone should pay attention to this aspect!

-"Looking at the practice of the same person", both understanding the Yoshitsune and not having the Yoshitsune are the way to become a Buddha.
+"Are practical instructions applicable to the individual,", both understanding the provisional meaning and the definitive meaning are the way to become a Buddha.

-"Without paranoia, sins will disappear."
-Those who truly understand the Dharma will not slander the Dharma.
+"You eliminated all forms of unwholesome conduct—" Those who truly understand the Dharma will not slander the Dharma.

-However, some people who only understand Hinayana will slander Mahayana.
+However, some people who only understand Hinayana will slander the Mahayana.

-In the past, people in Theravada who thought they were masters and fathers also said that Mahayana Buddhism was taught by demons, and those who studied Mahayana Buddhism were children and grandsons of demons.
+In the past, people in Hinayana who thought they were great masters also said that Mahayana Buddhism was taught by demons, and those who studied Mahayana Buddhism were the children and grandchildren of demons.

-The sin of slandering the Dharma is very serious, and it is the same karma as killing an arahant.
+The sin of slandering the Dharma is very serious, and it attracts the same karma as killing an arhat.

-Some sutra masters slandered the Hinayana school, saying that the Hinayana was not taught by the Buddha, and so on.
+Some Mahayana masters slandered the Hinayana school, saying that the Hinayana was not taught by the Buddha, and so on.

-The Theravada is also taught by the Buddha, and saying that Theravada is not taught by the Buddha is also a great sin.
+The Hinayana is also taught by the Buddha, and saying that Hinayana is not taught by the Buddha is also a great sin.

 There are also some sutra masters who slander the tantric practice, and the sin is also very serious.

-Some tantric masters slander other dharma schools, and it is also a great sin.
+Some Vajrayana masters slander other dharma schools, and it is also a great sin.

 Those who fully understand the Dharma will not slander the Dharma.

-The "mindless sins will disappear by themselves" here, and the biggest sin is slandering the Dharma.
+The "You eliminated all forms of unwholesome conduct—" here, and the biggest sin is slandering the Dharma.

-We are disciples of the Gelugpa Sect, and we want to learn the methods of the Gelugpa Sect.
+We are disciples of the Gelugpa School, and we want to learn the methods and teachings of the Gelugpa School.

-It is very important not to slander other dharma schools or masters of other schools.
+It is very important not to slander other dharma schools or the masters of other schools.

-Having said this, then I will not slander, I will be respectful, do I have to worship them as teachers, and do I have to listen to the teachings of other sects?
+Having said this, I will not slander and I will be respectful.
+Do I have to worship them as teachers, and do I have to listen to the teachings of other sects?
-Uncertain!
-As long as you don't slander it.
+Not at all!
+As long as you don't slander them.

 I will also tell you about learning.